DPDK/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

 *   ``--file-prefix``:
     The prefix text used for hugepage filenames.

-*   ``-m MB``:
-    Memory to allocate from hugepages, regardless of processor socket.
-    It is recommended that ``--socket-mem`` be used instead of this option.

 The ``-c`` or ``-l`` option is mandatory; the others are optional.